-Required Knowledge, Skills and Abilities: Strong interpersonal skills, sound judgment, and the ability to collaborate with others on shared goals are required.
+Required Knowledge, Skills and Abilities: Strong interpersonal skills, sound judgment, and the ability to collaborate with others on shared goals is required.
 The ability to relate to adolescents is essential.

 Preferred Knowledge, Skills and Abilities: Creative writing skill in one or more genres is preferred.
 Knowledge of secondary level instructional methods is also preferred.

-Required Computer Applications: Knowledge of basic word processing and computer programs (e.g., Word, Google docs, PowerPoint, search engines,) is required.
+Required Computer Applications: Knowledge of basic word processing and computer programs (e.g., Word, powerpoint, google docs, search engines,) are required.

 Preferred Computer Applications: Video and audio production programs (e.g., Photoshop, Garage Band); web design (e.g., Tumblr, WordPress, Blogspot) are preferred.